PaNOSC-ViNYL/ase/doc/python.rst

 7

 The ``things`` object could be any sequence.
-Strings, tuples, lists, dictionaries, Numeric arrays and files are sequences.
+Strings, tuples, lists, dictionaries, ndarrays and files are sequences.